TheAssemblyArmada/Thyme-Wiki/Style-Guide.md

 * Static variables within a function use snake case prefixed by "_".
 * Typedefs should use concat case and are suffixed with "_t".
 * As with function naming, be conservative with the use of abbreviations.
+* Variable names should be at least partly self documenting, avoid brief names apart from things like 'i', 'j' and 'k' in nested for loops and 'it' for standard library container iterators.
 * Pointer and reference operators belong to the variable, not the type and certainly not somewhere in between.

 ```C